TokenButler: Token Importance is Predictable: Experiments

 \subsection{Evaluation On a Synthetic Task for Token Retrieval}

-We evaluate TokenButler on a difficult synthetic task inspired by Multi-Round Co-reference Resolution~\cite{vodrahalli2024michelangelolongcontextevaluations}, using concise sequences (\(<512\) tokens).
+We evaluate TokenButler on a difficult synthetic task inspired by Multi-Round Co-reference Resolution~\citep{vodrahalli2024michelangelolongcontextevaluations}, using concise sequences (\(<512\) tokens).
 The model must recall a fictional location mentioned in a \textit{contextual lead}, then referenced again after several distracting statements.
 By the time the location needs to be mentioned again after the location prelude, several tokens may have intervened, making it likely that the location tokens may have been evicted.
-Course-grained retrieval schemes risk not finding the entire location as it may be split across pages.
-This setup mimics conversation-like scenarios, it is especially challenging for token sparsity methods, since prematurely discarding or overlooking the location tokens can irreversibly break the final reference, leading to incorrect or incomplete retrieval of the location name.
+Coarse-grained retrieval schemes risk not finding the entire location as it may be split across pages.
+This setup mimics conversation-like scenarios.
+It is especially challenging for token sparsity methods, since prematurely discarding or overlooking the location tokens can irreversibly break the final reference, leading to incorrect or incomplete retrieval of the location name.
+Our data generation procedure is further detailed in Appendix ~\ref{appx:synthetictask}

-We first use GPT-4o-mini to generate \(100\) fictional location names.
-We then generate 100 short contextual lead plus a matching prelude; then we generate 100 random math, culinary, and philosophical statements.
-At evaluation, we form \(100\) sequences adhering to the template.
-Note that every contextual lead is paired with a matching location prelude.
-Then, each test sequence is generated as a random sample as follows:

-We evaluate two metrics under a uniform \(50\%\) token sparsity budget across all heads in the LLM, keeping the first layer dense. \textbf{Accuracy} measures the proportion of instances where the model correctly predicts the \textit{entire mentioned} \texttt{<location>} given the contextual lead. \textbf{Coverage} accounts for the fact that locations span multiple tokens, we measure the fraction of location tokens correctly predicted across all examples.